cpanel/elevate/docs-website-src/content/getting-started.md

 However, your application's runtime dependencies are not migrated and may no longer work on the upgraded OS.

 ELevate upgrades the underlying OS, which replaces core language runtimes.
 For example, it upgrades Python 3.6 to 3.9 and Ruby 2.7 to 3.x.
 Packages and libraries that you installed against the old runtime (via `pip`, `gem`, `npm`, or similar tools) are still configured for the previous version.
 After the upgrade, those installed dependencies still exist on disk but may be incompatible with, or invisible to, the new runtime.
-In some cases, system-level packages that provided dependencies on AlmaLinux 8 may have different names or may no longer be available on AlmaLinux 9.
+In some cases, system-level packages that provided dependencies on the older OS version may have different names or may no longer be available on new OS version.

 After you upgrade your OS with ELevate, perform the following steps: